speedata/publisher/doc/manual/doc/description-en/installation.md

   1. Now you can run `sudo apt update` and `apt get install speedata-publisher` and have a working installation.
 You can find the documentation in `/usr/share/doc/speedata-publisher/index.html` which should open with `sp doc` on a desktop system.

-3. **Build from source**: For developers interested in contributing to speedata Publisher, the program and documentation can be built directly from source in the git repository using [rake](https://github.com/ruby/rake), if you have the [Go language](https://golang.org/) version 1.11 or later installed.
+3. **Build from source**: For developers interested in contributing to speedata Publisher, the program and documentation can be built directly from source.
+You can choose between a [prebuilt docker image on dockerhub](https://hub.docker.com/r/speedata/development) or build the software from the git repository using [rake](https://github.com/ruby/rake).
+You need to have the [Go language](https://golang.org/) version 1.11 or later installed.
 For example, on Debian or Ubuntu GNU/Linux, where Go is packaged as 'golang', you can use the commands:

 ```
 sudo apt install build-essential git rake golang